structurizr/java-extensions/structurizr-plantuml/README.md

 ## Changelog

+### 1.5.0 (unreleased)

+- Adds support for return/response messages on dynamic views.
+- Adds support for software system instances on deployment views.

 ### 1.4.0 (6th July 2020)

 - Adds a StructurizrPlantUMLWriter, which emulates the style of the Structurizr web-based renderer.